williamn/foobar_lotto/README.md

 # FoobarLotto

-TODO: Write a gem description
+FoobarLotto is a Ruby gem to help easily generate lottery drawings.

 ## Installation